gabecmelo/pqpeuodeiolol/README.md

 # PQP EU ODEIO LOL

+## English
+**Wtf I Hate LoL** is a project that expresses the love-hate relationship that many players have with League of Legends.
+Inspired by the website "I F\*\*\*ing Hate Jira", this project presents a collection of sincere quotes about frustrating experiences with the game, allowing other players to share similar outbursts. \(Portuguese, seeing for a English website on the future)\

+### Features

+- **Sincere Quotes**: Click on the icon on the home page to view a random rant about League of Legends.
+- **Dynamic Routing**: Each phrase is accessed via a unique route, ensuring a seamless browsing experience.
+- **Highlights in Sentences**: Uses `rough-notation` to highlight specific parts of sentences, emphasizing the most intense emotions.

+### How to Access

+Visit the website [gabecmelo.github.io/pqpeuodeiolol](https://gabecmelo.github.io/pqpeuodeiolol) to read the sentences and share the experience of other players.

+## Portuguese

-**Pqp eu odeio lol** é um projeto que expressa a relação de amor e ódio que muitos jogadores têm com o League of Legends.
+**Pqp eu odeio LoL** é um projeto que expressa a relação de amor e ódio que muitos jogadores têm com o League of Legends.
 Inspirado no site "I F\*\*\*ing Hate Jira", este projeto apresenta uma coleção de frases sinceras sobre experiências frustrantes com o jogo, permitindo que outros jogadores compartilhem de desabafos similares.

 ### Funcionalidades